|Date of policy||November 2022|

 5.1 It is expected that employees based in schools who have concerns will follow the internal routes available first.

-5.2 If however, they are not satisfied with the action taken by the Governors or the Headteacher they can approach the Director for Children’s Service within Dorset County Council.
-The Director for Children’s Services has the overall responsibility for education within the County.
+5.2 If however, they are not satisfied with the action taken by the Governors or the Headteacher they can approach the Director for Children’s Service within Dorset Council.
+The Director for Children’s Services has the overall responsibility for education within Dorset Council.
 Where there are safeguarding concerns, an individual can contact the Local Authority Designated Officer who is responsible for dealing with allegations or concerns about people who work with children.

 5.4 Where an employee follows this route for reporting concerns, the Director will need to consider what action to take and whether to contact the school’s Governing Body.
 Every effort will be made to maintain the anonymity of the whistleblower but it may not be possible to do that.
 In circumstances where it would not be possible to do so, the employee will be told.